 News by TopicReact to a call

 Mobility First! is a travel grant of the Asia-Europe Foundation (ASEF) which aims to enable cultural professionals in Asia and Europe to participate in activities that would benefit their professional development and encourage their positive contributions to society.
 The scheme is open to individuals travelling from Asia to Europe, or Europe to Asia, within ASEM countries.
-Deadline: ongoing.
+Deadline: on hold.

 Through this grants scheme, the European Cultural Foundation funds emerging artists and cultural workers of 18 years old or older in 59 countries to explore and to exchange views, skills and inspiration, create long-lasting collaborations and to instigate a positive change in their communities.
 STEP travel grants closed its application procedure on December 2, 2019 In line with ECF’s new 2020 – 25 strategy, the team behind STEP is currently reviewing all their mobility support tools.
 Stay tuned for new cultural mobility and European experience programmes in 2020.
 The ECF e-zine will keep you up to date (www.culturalfoundation.eu/ezine).